folio-org/raml-module-builder/README.md

 #### Parsing

 The RMB exposes a simple JSON parser for the vert.x JSONObject.
 The parser allows getting and setting nested JSON values.
-The parser allows retreiving values / nested values in a simpler manner.
+The parser allows retrieving values / nested values in a simpler manner.
 For example:

 `a.b` -- Get value of field 'b' which is nested within a JSONObject called 'a'